DataDog/documentation/content/en/tracing/trace_collection/library_config/php.md

 ### Headers extraction and injection

-Read [Trace Context Propagation][11] for information about configuring the PHP tracing library to extract and inject headers for propagating distributed trace context.
+Read [Trace Context Propagation][11] for information about configuring the PHP APM SDK to extract and inject headers for propagating distributed trace context.
 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}